arda264/watchorpass/README.md

 1) Open a command prompt, and run the command ipconfig on Windows or ifconfig on Macbook
 2) Copy the ipv4 adress under the Wireless LAN adapter WiFi section
 3) open the index.tsx file under in the folder actor-tinder-app\app
-4) On line 8, change IP adress in the value of variable const API to your IP adress after the "//"
+4) On line 8, change IP adress in the value of variable const API to your IP adress between the "http://" and ":8000"
 5) Save and close the file

 ## How to Run